 An unusual branch of E1b-M123 from ancient Aghitu

-A E1b-Z21466 was found from ancient Aghitu Hellenistic era.
+An E1b-Z21466 was found in ancient Aghitu from the Hellenistic era.
 This branch is rare in ancient remains.
-Only one was known from Imperial Rome periode and now another from ancient Armenia.
+Only one sample was previously known from the Imperial Roman period, and now another has been found in ancient Armenia.

-You may ask why its important?
-Well Z21466 is the parallel branch of E1b-L791 (see the chart) which also is not particularly rich with ancient samples.
+You may ask why this is important.
+Well, Z21466 is a parallel branch of E1b-L791 (see the chart), which is also not particularly rich in ancient samples.
 L791 is important because indirect data suggest that its expansion is related to Bronze Age Anatolia.
-And the presence of samples from the parallel branch may give a hint about the direction from which L791 came to Anatolia.
-Even though the common ancestor of L791 and Z21466 is quite old (12.000 years), the lack of much ancient DNA from this two branches suggests that they had a compact distribution in the past.
+The presence of samples from the parallel branch may provide a hint about the direction from which L791 came to Anatolia.
+Even though the common ancestor of L791 and Z21466 is quite old (12,000 years), the limited amount of ancient DNA from these two branches suggests that they had a compact distribution in the past.

-In most likelihood the common ancestor Z841 is related to the spread of so called Central farmers from northern Mesopotamia to north including the historic Armenia and possibly to south Mesopotamia.
-Later the L791 expanded in Anatolia in Bronze Age.
-Yediay et al. 2024 has found a E1b-Z830 in Bronze Age Anatolia.
-In most likelihood it is from M123 branch.
-When files are uploaded we will know its exact subclade.
+Most likely, the common ancestor Z841 is related to the spread of the so-called Central farmers from northern Mesopotamia northward, including historic Armenia, and possibly southward into southern Mesopotamia.
+Later, L791 expanded in Anatolia during the Bronze Age.
+Yediay et al. 2024 identified an E1b-Z830 in Bronze Age Anatolia.
+Most likely, it belongs to the M123 branch.
+When the files are uploaded, we will know its exact subclade.

 No comments: